r06521601/IoT_Forge/README.md

 ## How to Run

+The first step you should give your <urn> to ./src/www/js/index.js

-The first step, you need to cd to ./src/
+And you need to cd to ./src/

 then...